HalabiDaniel/daniels-boilerplate/README.md

 ## Editing the Theme (colors, fonts, and more)

-The website uses an organized CSS theme, which I obtained from https://tweakcn.com/.
+The website uses an organized CSS theme.
 The way the website's elements work is by referring to the variables in /app/globals.css.
-To change the website's main colors typography, visit https://tweakcn.com/, create a theme for free, and copy the CSS code into your globals.css (or use their terminal command).
+To change the website's main colors or typography, modify the CSS code in globals.css.
 This will apply the changes to all elements across the website.
 If you still need to edit specific elements, all you need to do is open the element file (e.g., `button-elements.tsx`) and edit the component's style.

 ## Authentication Setup (Clerk)